Love our Streets West Hobart: A Community Connect Project

 I agree wholeheartedly with Nicole when it comes to spraying Glyphosate in Pine Street.
 It's a horrible exercise that's been going on in our street for way too long and seriously unnecessary.

-Ian & Lyndal Dunbabin about 6 years ago
+Ian & Lyndal Dunbabin over 6 years ago

 I would also like to add to the previous comments on planting more trees to improve the street scape but please can some thought go into the size of the trees that get planted.
 A walk down Brisbane St with the massive Plane Trees shows the on going damage done to the gutters, footpath and road by these trees.
 They are superb trees in a parkland but not in a narrow street with only a narrow footpath to plant then in.
 The other consideration is the shading these very tall trees give to any resident considering installing solar panels.
 I love trees but the council needs to be more selective with the height and width of the trees they plant.